piebro/echo-mcp-server-for-testing/README.md

 # echo-mcp-server-for-testing

 A simple echo MCP (Model Context Protocol) Server with a simple `echo_tool` for testing MCP Clients.
+It is also great as a template for new MCP Servers.

 ## Usage